HewlettPackard/Mithril/POC/README.md

 [![Build status badge](https://jenkins.docker.hpecorp.net/buildStatus/icon?job=sec-eng%2Fistio-spire%2Fmaster)](https://jenkins.docker.hpecorp.net/job/sec-eng/job/istio-spire/job/master/)

-This POC is a WIP. a
+This POC is a WIP.

 Currently, it deploys to local `kind` cluster the istio `bookinfo` example configured using static secrets that were generated from SVIDs issued by SPIRE.
 The four workloads from the example (details, productpage, ratings, and reviews)